erikw/vim-keybindings-everywhere-the-ultimate-list/README.md

 Once your fingers have [learned](https://www.thejach.com/view/2012/07/vims_learning_curve_is_wrong) to speak Vim, they do'nt not want to speak anything else!
 It's simply a very effective way of navigating, creating and editing text.
 Thus, it's natual that one would like to get Vim-like keybindings in as many programs we use as possible.

 The intention of this collaborative list is to:
-* learn which programs/apps that you already use which you can enhance with Vim keybindings
+* learn which programs/apps that you already use which you can enhance with Vim keybindings.
+Search in your browser with `ctrl/cmd + f`.
 * discover new programs that supports Vim keybindings.
 In the need for a new file manager?
 Why not get one that has Vim keybindigns?
 * be up to date and alive -- add new programs and extensions as they evolve!